cogment/cogment-doc/src/cogment/tutorial/2-random-player.md

 print(f"\t * {state['rounds_count'] - state['p1']['won_rounds_count'] - state['p2']['won_rounds_count']} draws")
 ```

 Modify the `environment/main.py` file to include the above additions.
 Please note that this code makes assumptions on the number of actors and their classes.
 Production code should handle non-standard cases in a better way.
-We also _merged_ how the implementation deals with `actions` and `final_actions`, you can remove the part of the update loop only dealing with `final_actions`.
+We also _merged_ how the implementation deals with `actions` and `final_actions`, you can remove the part of the event loop only dealing with `final_actions`.

 You can now [build and run](./1-bootstrap-and-data-structures.md#building-and-running-the-app) the application.
 Given the nature of the game and the fully random nature of the plays you should have around 1/3 of player 1 wins, 1/3 of player 2's and 1/3 of draws.